-Mr Banks (Options Coordinator), Mr Holt (Deputy Head in charge of Curriculum), Miss Clough (HOY 9), Mrs Heywood (SENCO) and the Curriculum Team Leaders will identify individuals / small groups of students, who, in their opinion, would benefit from following either a reduced academic timetable and/or undertaking some more vocational courses.
+Mr Slack (Assistant Headteacher - Curriculum), Mrs Heywood (SENCO) and the Curriculum Team Leaders will identify individuals / small groups of students, who, in their opinion, would benefit from following either a reduced academic timetable and/or undertaking some more vocational courses.
 Students and parents will be informed of this, and then taken through the application process at the appropriate time.
-Courses currently followed include: Work Skills, Functional Skills in Mathematics and Communication Studies.
+Courses currently followed include: Functional Skills in Mathematics and Communication Studies in English.